Corrigans Reserve inclusive playground

 - Construction of the first stage of the new playground will start at the end of July and includes repositioning the existing reusable play equipment, such as the flying fox, and the installation of new pieces.
 The playground will be closed until November while construction is underway.

-- After consideration of community feedback from the public exhibition in March, the Corrigans Reserve Inclusive Playground Sunset Committee made minor amendments to the draft concept plan.
+- After considering community feedback from the public exhibition in March 2016, the Corrigans Reserve Inclusive Playground Sunset Committee made minor amendments to the draft concept plan.

-- The draft concept plan for the playground was placed on public exhibition from 2 March until 23 March 2016.
+- The draft concept plan for the playground was placed on public exhibition from 2 March until 23 March 2016 for community members to view and give feedback.

-- Once the final plans have been endorsed by the Sunset Committee and Council, we will be developing a construction staging plan for the funds currently available and seeking tenders to begin works.
+Once the final plans have been endorsed by the Sunset Committee and Council, we will develop a construction staging plan for the funds currently available and seeking tenders to begin works.

 - We have worked with community organisation The Bay Push to install an access pathway for beach wheelchairs to Corrigans Beach at the rear of Clyde View Caravan Park.